BorisTheBrave/sylves/docs/articles/intro.md

 # Introduction

-Sylves is a C# library for handling computations relating to grids, for games and procedural generation.
+Sylves is a C# library for handling maths relating to grids, for games and procedural generation.

 Q: Isn't working with grids easy?
 It's basically a 2d array.